2011–12 PFC CSKA Sofia season: Bulgarian Cup

-CSKA is eliminated from the competition.

 Bulgarian Super Cup

 By winning in the 2010–11 Bulgarian Cup, CSKA Sofia will play against the 2010–11 Bulgarian champions Litex Lovech for the Supercup.

 Europa League

 By winning in the 2010–11 Bulgarian Cup, CSKA Sofia qualified for the Europa League.
 They started in the play-off round.

-Steaua București won 3–1 on aggregate and thus CSKA is eliminated from the competition.
+Play-off round

 UEFA Club Rankings

 This is the current UEFA Club Rankings, including season 2010–11.